jburke-dev/nix-fleet/hosts/glados/README.md

 # Glados

-Framework desktop mini-PC for testing and future k3s cluster deployment.
+Framework desktop mini-PC running as part of the k3s HA cluster.

 ## Configuration